padrinobook/padrinobook/02-03-user-login-and-registration.md

 I> chance to change their password and/or stay in contact with them to inform them about updates.

-#### Add confirmation code and confirmation attributes to the User Model
+### Add Confirmation Code and Confirmation Attributes to the User Model

 Create a good migration which fits to the task we want to do: